ednz-cloud/deploy_adguard/README.md

-Deploy AdGuard
+deploy_adguard
 =========
 > This repository is only a mirror.
-Development and testing is done on a private gitlab server.
+Development and testing is done on a private gitea server.

 This role install and configure adguard, with optionally virtual IP, metrics, and consul integration on **debian-based** distributions.